smartdevicelink/sdl_server/documentation/guides/docs/User Interface/Applications/index.md

 # Applications
 This page displays a list of applications pulled from the SHAID server.
 When initially added, apps will be pending approval.
-Reviewing each app will give the user a detailed page on the important information associated with the app such as the requested permissions, developer contact information, and preview of what its segment in the policy table would look like.
+Reviewing each app will give the user a detailed page on the important information associated with the app such as the requested permissions, developer contact information, and preview of what its segment in the Policy Table would look like.
 ![Applications-List](./assets/Applications-List.png)
 ### General App Info
 | Property | Definition |